-children's mosaic class
+children's ADVANCED mosaic class (ages 11+)

 In children's mosaic classes students learn about the different techniques, tools and materials used in the ancient practice of mosaic.
 The children cut all their own tesserae and are learning to understand andamento, key stoning, and other important mosaic techniques.
 Each term we create a new project that expands their knowledge and skills.

 Students spent two full terms designing and making their 'Tree of Life Mosaic'.
 They started by making and glazing ceramic inclusions the completed the mosaic with glazed ceramic tiles.

 Students learnt to work with marble rods cutting and laying into a cement adhesive bedding.
 Their subject matter was the buildings of the historic Woodford Academy

 Students learnt to make their leaf substrates and mosaiced the undulating form with vitreous glass and cement based adhesive.

 Students created their personalised mushroom substrate from foam cones and domes before preparing the shape for mosaic and applying colourful tesserae with cement adhesive.